Free Education

 • “I’m not discussing this right now.”

-• “That doesn’t work for me.”
+• “That does not work for me.”

-• “I’ll follow up by email.”
+• “I’ll respond by email.”

 • “I’ve already answered that.”

-Why short responses work better
+Why short responses often work better

 When Coaching Can Help